120-cell: Concentric hulls

 Orthogonal projection of the 120-cell using any 3 of these Cartesian coordinate dimensions forms an Overall Hull that is a chamfered dodecahedron of Norm=√8.

 Hulls 1, 2, & 7 are each pairs of dodecahedrons.

 Hull 3 is a pair of icosidodecahedrons.

 Hulls 4 & 5 are each pairs of truncated icosahedrons.

 Hull 6 is a pair of semi-regular rhombicosidodecahedrons.

 Hull 8 is a single non-uniform rhombicosidodecahedron, the central section.

 These hulls illustrate sections 1 - 8 of the 120-cell beginning with a cell (hull 1).
 A section is a flat 3-dimensional hyperplane slice through the 3-sphere: a 2-sphere (ordinary sphere).
 It is dimensionally analogous to a flat 2-dimensional plane slice through a 2-sphere: a 1-sphere (ordinary circle).

 The hulls are illustrated as if they were all the same size, but actually they increase in radius as numbered: they are concentric 2-spheres that nest inside each other.
 Every cell of the 120-cell is the smallest hull in its own set of 8 concentric hulls.
 There are 120 distinct nesting sets of 8 hulls.

-The 120-cell actually has 15 sections beginning with a cell, numbered 1 - 15 with number 8 in the center.
+The cell-first projection of the 120-cell actually has 15 sections beginning with a cell, numbered 1 - 15 with number 8 in the center.
 After increasing in size from 1 to 8, the hulls get smaller again.
 Sections 1 and 15 are both a hull 1, the smallest hull, a dodecahedral cell of the 120-cell.
 Section 8 is the central section, the largest hull, with the same radius as the 120-cell.
 Except for the central section 8, the sections occur in parallel pairs, on either side of the central section.
 Hull 8 is dimensionally analogous to the equator, while hulls 1 - 7 are dimensionally analogous to lines of latitude.
 There are 120 of each kind of hull 1 - 7 in the 120-cell, but only 60 of the central hull 8.
+A visualization of these 15 simplified sections is available in WP Commons with subgroup sections (when the inscribed solid has more than one permutation in its orbit) is here.
+The vertex-first projection (below) of the {5,3,3} 120-cell has 31 sections.

+Coxeter's Table V-v sectioning of the {5,3,3} vertex-first 120-cell, showing the orbit sections and subgroup sections (when the inscribed solid has more than one permutation in its orbit), as well as the convex-hull of each orbit on the right.